 Dennis Andrucyk is the deputy associate administrator for NASA's Science Mission Directorate (SMD).
 Previously, he served as NASA’s acting chief technologist and as deputy associate administrator for the Space Technology Mission Directorate (STMD).
 Prior to joining STMD, Andrucyk held many positions at NASA’s Goddard Space Flight Center, including Director of the Applied Engineering & Technology Directorate, Chief of the Software Engineering Division, and Chief of the Mission Engineering and Systems Analysis Division.

-Dr. Jeffrey Newmark is the Deputy Associate Administrator for Research within NASA’s Science Mission Directorate.
-Principal responsibilities encompass: ensuring scientific quality and integrity of research processes, including oversight of SMD scientific competition processes for research awards and flight programs; representing SMD research goals, policies and programs inside and outside NASA; overseeing SMD’s relationship with the National Research Council; managing Directorate-level coordination of suborbital-class flight programs, SMD education and communications efforts, and overseeing and ensuring the integration of technology efforts within SMD projects.
+Dr. Michael New is the Acting Deputy Associate Administrator for Research within NASA’s Science Mission Directorate.
+Principal responsibilities encompass: ensuring scientific quality and integrity of research processes, including oversight of SMD scientific competition processes for research awards and flight programs; representing SMD research goals, policies and programs inside and outside NASA; overseeing SMD’s relationship with the National Research Council; and managing Directorate-level coordination of suborbital-class flight programs.

 Gregory L. Robinson is the Deputy Associate Administrator for Programs in the NASA Science Mission Directorate (SMD).
 He is responsible for assessing NASA programs, projects and institutions for technical and cost effectiveness, quality, and performance.
 He also coordinates program and project content with the other NASA Mission Directorates, and federal agencies in which SMD has partnerships.
 SMD has a portfolio of 97 missions in formulation, development, and operations.